 Sunshine is your best source of vitamin D. Your skin naturally produces vitamin D when exposed to the sun.
 Those with darker skin don’t produce vitamin D as well, so supplements may be necessary to avoid deficiency.

 Several studies show that calcium may ease symptoms of premenstrual syndrome (PMS).
-This study concluded that women with PMS have lower intakes of calcium and magnesium, and lower serum levels.
+This concluded that women with PMS have lower intakes of calcium and magnesium, and lower serum levels.

 How do you know if you’re getting enough calcium?
 The National Institutes of Health (NIH) say that adults should get 1,000 mg every day.
 For women over 50 and during pregnancy and breast-feeding, NIH recommends 1,200 mg daily.